-Curling Canada adopted Residency Eligibility Rules that apply to all Member Associations effective immediately for the 2019-20 curling season.
-This policy has been included here for convenience, but in the case of any discrepancies between the following text and the policy as published by Curling Canada, the policy as published by Curling Canada will govern.
+Curling Canada adopted Residency Eligibility Rules that apply to all Member Associations.
+This policy has been included here for convenience, but in the case of any discrepancies between the following italicized text and the policy as published by Curling Canada, the policy as published by Curling Canada will govern.